Innovative Ways Professionals Measure Your Home for Renovations

 Having a new banister installed is always a challenge when it comes to measuring.
 What can make this even harder is working on a curved staircase.
 Although these staircases might be beautiful to have, they’re nearly impossible to get accurate measurements for using a traditional method.
 Due to the curves on these staircases, measuring them for new banisters with something like a tape measure can cause errors, resulting in the new installment not fitting your stairs correctly.

-Photogrammetry is the ideal way of getting accurate measurements for roofs.
-This is one of the largest areas of your house that you might need measurements.
+Photogrammetry can be used to get measurements for roofs and other building structures.
+The roof is one of the largest areas of your house that you might need measurements.
 Even for roofs that have a typical shape, the size of the area that needs to be measured and the height can make this difficult.
 Fortunately, photogrammetry allows professionals to take measurements without having to climb onto the roof.
 With the use of drones and some ground shots, professionals are able to take aerial photos of roofs and get the measurements from these photos.

 Photogrammetry for Windows and Glazing